Ghazal 226, Verse 3

 CHAK-E GAREBAN: {17,9}

-The first line does, to its credit, provide a particularly subtle and elegant wordplay between ka;srat as 'excess' or 'glut', and the meaning (see the definition above) of talaf as 'profusion' or 'waste'.
-The fact that talaf is so remote from the hu))ii that establishes it as part of a verb construction, encourages us to take it as a noun, and thus activate this wordplay.
+The first line provides a particularly subtle and elegant wordplay between ka;srat as 'excess' or 'glut', and the meaning of talaf as 'profusion' or 'waste' (see the definitions above).
+The fact that talaf is so remote from the hu))ii that establishes it as part of a verb construction, encourages us to initially take it as a noun, and thus to activate this wordplay.

-Why is the dawn of 'Id compared to the tearing of the lover's collar?
-(For more examples, and discussion, of this collar-tearing motif, see {17,9}.)
-Because the dawn first shows itself as a white line along the horizon, like a narrow bright slash in the darkness; thus its shape resembles the neck-opening of a kurta.
-(Compare {166,1}, in which the dawn of Doomsday is compared to the narrow white line of a 'teeth-baring smile'.)
+Why is the dawn of Eid compared to the tearing of the lover's collar?
+For more examples, and discussion, of this collar-tearing motif, see {17,9}.
+The dawn first shows itself as a white line along the horizon, like a narrow bright slash in the darkness; thus its shape resembles the neck-opening of a kurta.
+On this 'crack of dawn' image, see {67,1}.
 And after that first white slash appears, dawn then opens itself out and widens into day-- the way the mad lover, in his frenzied grief, rips open the neck of his kurta.

-And when the time comes to put the two lines together, the little kih shows its own versatility.
-One of the meanings it can have is 'consequently' or 'therefore': in this 'A causes B' reading, the change from joy to melancholy causes me to prefer tearing my collar over the joyous festival of 'Id.
-But the kih can also mean merely 'such that', so the second line may only illustrate the situation described in the first one.
+When the time comes to put the two lines together, the little kih shows its own versatility.
+One of the meanings it can have is 'consequently' or 'therefore'; in this 'A causes B' reading, the change from joy to melancholy causes the speaker to prefer tearing his collar over celebrating the joyous festival of Eid.
+But the kih can also mean merely 'such that' or 'in that', so the second line may only illustrate the situation described in the first one.